jbratcher/nuxt-netlify-cms-starter-kit/README.md

 <p align="center">An opinionated starter project for Nuxt, Vuetify, and Netlify CMS.

-Quickly bootstrap your new blog, CMS, or static site using the power of Nuxt and the headless CMS, Netlify CMS.
+Quickly bootstrap a blog, CMS, or static site using the power of Nuxt and the headless CMS, Netlify CMS.
 One click Netlify deployment.
+Optimized for performance.
 <br>

 </p>